-We at Insider Monkey have gone over 700 13F filings that hedge funds and prominent investors are required to file by the SEC.
+The latest 13F reporting period has come and gone, and Insider Monkey is again at the forefront when it comes to making use of this gold mine of data.
+We at Insider Monkey have plowed through 867 13F filings that hedge funds and well-known value investors are required to file by the SEC.
 The 13F filings show the funds’ and investors’ portfolio positions as of September 30th.
 In this article we look at what those investors think of Costco Wholesale Corporation (NASDAQ:COST).

-At Q3’s end, a total of 39 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of -3% from the previous quarter.
-By comparison, 42 hedge funds held shares or bullish call options in COST heading into this year.
-With hedgies’ positions undergoing their usual ebb and flow, there exists an “upper tier” of notable hedge fund managers who were boosting their stakes meaningfully (or already accumulated large positions).
+At the end of September, a total of 55 of the hedge funds tracked by Insider Monkey were long this stock, a change of 2% from the second quarter of 2021.
+Below, you can check out the change in hedge fund sentiment towards COST over the last 25 quarters.
+With hedgies’ sentiment swirling, there exists an “upper tier” of key hedge fund managers who were adding to their stakes considerably (or already accumulated large positions).

-Let’s check out hedge fund activity in other stocks – not necessarily in the same industry as Costco Wholesale Corporation (NASDAQ:COST) but similarly valued.
-We will take a look at Broadcom Inc (NASDAQ:AVGO), Bristol Myers Squibb Company (NYSE:BMY), United Parcel Service, Inc. (NYSE:UPS), and AstraZeneca plc (NYSE:AZN).
-This group of stocks’ market caps match COST’s market cap.
+Let’s now take a look at hedge fund activity in other stocks – not necessarily in the same industry as Costco Wholesale Corporation (NASDAQ:COST) but similarly valued.
+We will take a look at Chevron Corporation (NYSE:CVX), AT&T Inc. (NYSE:T), AbbVie Inc (NYSE:ABBV), Wells Fargo & Company (NYSE:WFC), Merck & Co., Inc. (NYSE:MRK), AstraZeneca plc (NASDAQ:AZN), and Novartis AG (NYSE:NVS).
+All of these stocks’ market caps resemble COST’s market cap.

 |Ticker||No of HFs with positions||Total Value of HF Positions (x1000)||Change in HF Position|